sulaigor/vuejs-shop-items/README.md

-# Basic VueJS TODO application
+# Basic VueJS Shop items application

 Project to practise VueJS framework in summer of 2019.